NextLocLLM: Location Semantics Modeling and Coordinate-Based Next Location Prediction with LLMs: Experiment

-We first evaluated the impact of adding prompt prefix, using LLM-enhanced POI embeddings, and freezing most of LLM’s parameters versus using fine-tuning methods like LoRA.
-Specifically, not using LLM-enhanced POI embeddings means treating the POI distribution of each location as a simple numerical vector and applying a linear mapping directly to generate the POI embeddings $E_{POI}\in \mathbb{R}^{d_{poi}}$.
-In this case, equations (1) and (2) will change as follows:
+We first evaluate the impact of prompt prefix and LLM-enhanced POI embeddings.
+To evaluate the latter, we replace the LLM-enhanced POI embeddings with a simple numerical encoding: each location’s normalized POI category counts is directly mapped through a linear transformation to produce embeddings $E_{POI}\in \mathbb{R}^{d_{poi}}$.
+Under this setting, Equations (1) and (2) are modified as follows:

-Moreover, due to the absence of LLM-enhanced POI embeddings, the final embeddings for historical and current trajectories, $E_{con_h}$ and $E_{con_c}$, are simply just their content embeddings $E_{con_h}$ and $E_{con_c}$.
+In this case, since the LLM-enhanced POI embedding is removed, the final trajectory embeddings $E_{con_h}$ and $E_{con_c}$, are simply their content embeddings $E_{con_h}$ and $E_{con_c}$.

-As shown in Table~\ref{tab:abation 1}, models using prompt prefix consistently outperform those without, showing the positive effect of prompt prefix on enhancing LLMs' understanding of data and task.
-Additionally, models that incorporates LLM-enhanced POI embedding outperforms the ones without it, highlighting the importance of using LLM for encoding natural language descriptions of POI categories to better model location functionality.
-Finally, the configuration where most large language model parameters are frozen performs better than the fully fine-tuning approach, indicating that freezing core modules of LLMs and finetuning the rest helps preserve its pre-trained knowledge while adapting to the specific task with minimal parameter adjustments.
-Overall, the best configuration for NextLocLLM combines prompt prefix, LLM-enhanced POI embedding, and freezing the major LLM parameters.